 Unfortunately, the symptoms of dehydration may be written off as just a part of being an older adult, especially in the summer.
-But if your elderly loved one complains of changes such as feeling more tired, urinating less often, confusion, dizziness, headaches, dry mouth or nausea, they might be dehydrated.
-Offering them some water or fruit with a high water content can help them feel better while you consider other strategies.
+But if your elderly loved one made complaints of changes such as feeling more tired, urinating less often, confusion, dizziness, headaches, dry mouth, or nausea, they might be dehydrated.
+Offering them some water or fruit with high water content can help them feel better while you consider other strategies.

 Signs and Symptoms of Dehydration

 Joseph recommends watching for the following signs of dehydration.

 - Sunken eyes

 - Dark-colored urine

 Many of these symptoms compound other risks that elderly adults commonly live with, such as an increased risk of falls, urinary tract infections (UTIs), and kidney damage, all of which can lead to hospitalization.

 “It’s a lot easier and more cost-effective to prevent dehydration than to treat it,” says Joseph.

 Nevertheless, making sure that your elderly loved one gets enough fluids may be a creative challenge for caregivers.
 We’ve rounded up eight simple strategies that can help.

 1. Make Water Easily Accessible